DevM0rales/NerdHub_Deploy/DEPLOYMENT.md

    gunicorn Nerdhub.wsgi
    ```

+## Railway-Specific Configuration

+1. **Environment Variables**:
+   - `DJANGO_SECRET_KEY` - Generate a secure random string (required)
+   - `DEBUG` - Set to `False` (required for production)
+   - `DJANGO_ALLOWED_HOSTS` - Include your Railway domain (e.g., `your-app.up.railway.app`)
+   - `DATABASE_URL` - Provided automatically by Railway (no need to set manually)

+2. **Database**:
+   - Railway automatically provides a PostgreSQL database
+   - The application is configured to use PostgreSQL when `DATABASE_URL` is present
+   - For local development, SQLite is still used

 ## Notes

-- The application is configured to use SQLite database for development
+- The application automatically detects Railway deployment through the `DATABASE_URL` environment variable
+- Static files are served using WhiteNoise for production
-- Static files are served from nucleo/static/ during development
+- For local development, static files are served from nucleo/static/
 - For production, static files should be collected to staticfiles/ directory
-- The Procfile is configured for Heroku deployment using gunicorn
+- The Procfile is configured for Heroku/Railway deployment using gunicorn